randreucetti/KiwiRail/README.md

 More information on the design of the algorithms used to retrieve information may be found in the next section.

 -- Implementation & Functionality --
 The application is written entirely in Java using Maven for its building and dependencies.
+Folder structure is as you would expect with any maven project.

 KiwiRail currently provides the following functionality